dangquyenbui-dotcom/production_portal_github/README.md

 * Python 3.10+
 * Microsoft SQL Server (for the local `ProductionDB`)
-* Read-only access to the target ERP SQL Server database (Deacom Cloud).
+* Read-only access to the target ERP SQL Server database.
-* Appropriate **ODBC Drivers** installed on the server running the application (e.g., "ODBC Driver 17 for SQL Server" or similar, as specified in `.env`).
+* Appropriate **ODBC Drivers** installed on the server running the application (e.g., "ODBC Driver 17 for SQL Server", "SQL Server").
-* Access to the `wepackitall.local` Active Directory domain for user authentication (unless using `TEST_MODE=True` or the local admin).
+* Access to the Active Directory domain configured in `.env` for user authentication (unless using `TEST_MODE=True` or the local admin).

 ### Installation & Setup